security-assignments/security-assignments.github.io/tutorials/intro-to-linux-cowsay.md

     This is nice, but we would have to run this every time we opened a new shell.
 Let's make our updated `PATH` permanent.
 We can do that for our shell (terminal) by entering commands that will be run on each launch, in the `.bashrc` file located in our home directory.

-    Move back to the root folder
+    Move back to the home folder

         cd